 To detect Network Effects, you can perform Stratified Sampling and then divide this into two groups.
 Then you can run an A/B test on one sample taking into account the clustered samples and the other one without.
 If there is a difference in the treatment effects, then there is a Network Effect problem.

 When you are testing significant changes on the product and the user doesn’t want that, at first the users might try it out just out of curiosity, even if the feature is not actually better than the controlled/current version, this is called Novelty Effect and it affects the internal validity of your results.
 Moreover, new features (experimental product version ) might also affect the overall user experience making some users churn since they don’t like this new version.
 This phenomenon is often referred to as Change Aversion.

-One of the most popular used ways to check for the Novelty Effect is by segmenting users in new vs old.
+One of the most popular used ways to check for the Novelty Effect is by segmenting users into new vs old.
 If the feature is liked by returning users, but not by new users, then most likely you are dealing with Novelty Effect.